lukso-network/docs/docs/learn/mini-apps/setting-your-grid.md

 ## What You'll Learn

 - The VerifiableURI format for grid data
+- The JSON structure for your grid data
-- How to encode your grid using `@erc725/erc725.js`
+- How to encode your grid data using `@erc725/erc725.js`
 - How to set the grid data via `setData` using viem or ethers
+- Choosing between storing your grid data on-chain encoded as base64 _vs_ off-chain in IPFS

 ## Prerequisites